-Rev. Megan M. Rohrer is a transgender and gay pastor, activist, and passionate leader in the Evangelical Lutheran Church in America (ELCA).
-Megan was born April 3, 1980 in Sioux Falls, South Dakota.
+Rev. Dr. Megan M. Rohrer is a transgender and gay pastor, activist, and passionate leader in the Evangelical Lutheran Church in America (ELCA).
+In May 2021, Rohrer became the first transgender bishop in a major Christian tradition in the U.S. Megan was born April 3, 1980 in Sioux Falls, South Dakota.
 Megan’s family was Lutheran and the most important church services for them were in their grandmother’s home.
 The church Megan’s family attended, St. Paul Lutheran, had a female pastor that the congregation assumed was a lesbian (although she did not openly identify as lesbian publicly).

 As a young adult in high school, Megan was involved in the church youth group and was strongly encouraged to pursue ministry.
 Another individual in the church outed Megan as gay to the youth director and the church kicked Megan out of the congregation.